GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Hrafine.md

 **Dire Form**: As a full round action you may transform into your Dire form.
 While in the dire form, you are affected by the following
  • +1 [Body]
  • You sprout four claws.
 These claws are treated as off hands.
-A pair of dire claws may be used to make a slashing unarmed attack within 1 foot.
+A pair of dire claws may be used to make a cutting unarmed attack within 1 foot.
  • Your flight speed is reduced by half.
  • You cannot use items in your claws.
 You resume your original form when incapacitated or spend a full round to resume it.
 You suffer a level of exhaustion when you resume your original form.

 **Mimicry**: A hrafine can imitate a sound akin to another avian creature.
 Any creature which hears it must make a [Prcp] save with a DV equal to the hrafine's [Fort] or [Prcp] + its level or believe the intended creature is making the intended sound.
 More extreme attempts, such as specific calls of exotic birds or the screech of a much different avian such as the aretheus are at the narrator’s discretion.

-**Dive**: You may choose to dive towards a target as a special action, dropping between 20-40 yards.
+**Direct Dive**: You may choose to dive towards a target as a special action, dropping between 20-40 yards.
 If you dive into range of a target, you gain advantage on your unarmed attacks (including dire claw attacks) against that target during this round.
-You lose your Nimble Flight during any round you dive.
+You lose your Nimble Flight during any round you Direct Dive.